 Step 3: Your medical negligence solicitor obtains your medical records

 Your medical negligence solicitor obtains your medical records with your permission.
-By reading your records, they will confirm if they think you have a valid medical negligence case.
+By reading your records, they will confirm if they think you have a valid medical negligence compensation claim.

 The medical negligence team will know from reading your medical records if the case will result in medical negligence compensation being paid.